lavollmer/productlist/README.md

 # Product List with Cart Website Laura Dev

-This project involved working on a product list and cart functionality with ReactJS, Vite and TailwindCSS.
+This project involved working on a dessert ordering website and cart functionality with ReactJS, Vite and TailwindCSS.
 Throughout the process, I worked on various key features such a cart functionality component, order confirmation, mobile responsiveness, hover and focus state and  a add to cart function with correct quantities,

 ## Table of contents